-For the last month or so I’ve been kicking up my workout plan and really focusing on my nutrition.
-So I’ve been experimenting with a lot of paleo recipes lately!
-Like my paleo pumpkin bars and paleo chocolate chunk cookies.
-And I’m slowly finding that I actually enjoy healthy desserts just as much as the indulgent ones!
+For the last month or so I've been kicking up my workout plan and really focusing on my nutrition.
+So I've been experimenting with a lot of paleo recipes lately!
+Like my paleo pumpkin bars and paleo pumpkin chocolate chunk blondies.
+And I'm slowly finding that I actually enjoy healthy desserts just as much as the indulgent ones!
 Scouts honor!

-If you do it right, you can hardly tell the difference that there aren’t any unhealthy ingredients in them.
+If you do it right, you can hardly tell the difference that there aren't any unhealthy ingredients in them.
 All I can say is, thank goodness cocoa powder/some chocolate chips are paleo.
 Can I get an amen?
 And thank goodness pumpkin is paleo too.
-Because that would be so so sad.

 Lucky for us both of these ingredients are in this paleo pumpkin bread!
 The base of the bread is made with coconut flour and almond flour.
 And then there are paleo chocolate chips sprinkled throughout.
 When you get a soft and decadent bite of bread that's gooey with chocolate chips (aka every bite) it's just the best.

 The reason there is both almond flour and coconut flour is because coconut flour absorbs a ton of moisture.
 By adding almond flour it helps minimize the moisture issue, so you don't have to use as many eggs in your baking.
 And the coconut flour is much more refined than almond flour, helping to reduce the more coarse texture of the almond flour.